corddry/zk-nintendo/README.md

 4. Edit the include_bytes! macro in script/src/main.rs to reflect your replay and ROM files
 5. Generate the proof with logging: `RUST_LOG=info cargo run --release`
 6. If successful, a screenshot of the NES frame after replaying all of your inputs will be saved to script/ProvenImage.png

-## Known Issues
-ZK-Nintendo's proving script requires a large amount of memory to execute.
-It is unlikely that the script will execute on your local machine.